Fact Sheet 6:

-Thanks to the federal FACT Act, consumers can get a free copy of their credit report annually from each of the three credit bureaus - Equifax, Experian, and TransUnion (FCRA sec.
-612 (a)(1)(A)&(B)).
+Consumers can get a free copy of their credit report once a year from each of the three credit bureaus -- Equifax, Experian, and TransUnion.

-To order your free reports, you can call the official toll-free number, (877) 322-8228.
-You can also go online to www.annualcreditreport.com where you can order your reports directly.
-Or you can print out the form and mail your request. http://www.consumer.ftc.gov/articles/pdf-0093-annual-report-request-form.pdf
+To order your free credit reports call (877) 322-8228 or go to www.annualcreditreport.com where you can order your reports directly.

 A word of caution: Do not attempt to obtain your free annual credit reports through an Internet search for terms like "free credit report" or "free credit check."
 You could land on a site that sells credit reports along with fee-based credit monitoring plans and a variety of other products and services.

-For more information about access to free credit reports, see the Federal Trade Commission's Facts for Consumers at www.ftc.gov/bcp/edu/pubs/consumer/credit/cre34.shtm.
+For more information about access to free credit reports, see the Federal Trade Commission's page on Free Credit Reports.

 You are not required to order all three credit reports at the same time.
 If you wish, you can stagger your free reports over the course of a year by ordering one report every four months.
 This way, you are monitoring your credit reports on an ongoing basis.
 But if you are an identity theft victim or are shopping for credit, it is best to order all three at one time.

-There are certain times when you are entitled to a free copy for special circumstances.
-The new rule that gives you free access once a year does not affect your ability to get a free report in the situations listed below.
+There are certain times when you are entitled to an additional free copy for special circumstances.
+The rule that gives you free access once a year does not affect your ability to get a free report in the situations listed below.
 You are entitled to a free credit report: